Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 - Description
 - start_date:  The date when your dag starts being scheduled
 - schedule_interval: Defines the frequency the dag is triggered (None means the DAG must be triggered manually)
-- dagrun_timeout: The time that you dag is going to run before timingout
+- dagrun_timeout: The time that you dag is going to run before timing out
 - tags
 - catchup: Prevents backfilling your dag runs